roman-milk/roman-milk.github.io/chucks-fantasy.md

  Chuck was in a sour mood when I got home that night.
 Randy was keeping up the pressure on him to do Alice 'the favor' and he had finally lost it when he and Harry had been in the bathroom together.
 Harry was at the urinal next to Chuck and they were both peeing.
 When they were done Harry gave his dick a couple of shakes and then had said to Chuck, "How about it guy.
 Were alone and I've already have it out."
 Chuck had broken Harry's nose and had probably bruised or broken a rib when he had worked Harry over.
 Randy had taken him in the office and asked what the hell had happened and Chuck told him the story.
 Randy said he didn't want any more violence in the work place:

  "One of them might get in a lucky punch and hurt you.
 I'm not sure that Alice would forgive me if I let that happen.
 She is looking forward to seeing you again."
-Report_Story #2